Couriers Case Study

 In this way we can compare real customers with potential areas and establish advertising and marketing actions in areas where there is no real coverage or it is low based on potential.

-This image simulates in blue the actual coverage obtained as an example for this retail location, with the market potential in the background.
-Let us remember that the darkest areas of market potential mean a high probability that customers will go to the retail location studied.
-In this example we see several areas with these characteristics from which no customers have been captured.
+This image shows in blue the actual Influence Zone for this retail location, with the market potential in the background.
+Keep in mind that the darkest areas of market potential mean a high probability that customers will go to the retail location studied.
+In this example we see several areas with these characteristics from which no customers have been captured:

 Summary and Next Steps